autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-vehicle-and-sensor-description/calibrating-sensors/extrinsic-manual-calibration/index.md

         </include>
     </launch>
     ```

+You can update `manual_sensors.launch.xml` file according to your modified [sensors_calibration.yaml](https://github.com/autowarefoundation/sample_sensor_kit_launch/blob/main/sample_sensor_kit_description/config/sensors_calibration.yaml) file.
+Since we will not be calibrating the sensor directly according to base_link in tutorial_vehicle,
+we will not change this file.

+### Calibrating sensors with extrinsic manual calibrator

 After the completion of manual.launch.xml and manual_sensor_kit.launch xml file for extrinsic_calibration_manager package,
 we need to build package: